 Patent applications filed by third parties that cover technology similar to ours may have priority over our or our licensors' patent applications and could further require us to obtain rights to issued patents covering such technologies.
 If another party files a U.S. patent application on an invention similar to ours, we may elect to participate in or be drawn into an interference proceeding declared by the U.S. Patent and Trademark Office to determine priority of invention in the United States.
 The costs of these proceedings could be substantial, and it is possible that such efforts would be unsuccessful, resulting in a loss of our U.S. patent position with respect to such inventions.
 Some of our competitors may be able to sustain the costs of complex patent litigation more effectively than we can because they have substantially greater resources.
 In addition, any uncertainties resulting from the initiation and continuation of any litigation could have a material adverse effect on our ability to raise the funds necessary to continue our operations.
-We cannot predict whether third parties will assert these claims against us or against the licensors of technology licensed to us, or whether those claims will harm our business.
-If we are forced to defend against these claims, whether they are with or without any merit and whether they are resolved in favor of or against us or our licensors, we may face costly litigation and diversion of management's attention and resources.
+We cannot predict whether third parties will assert these claims against us or against the licensors of technology licensed to us, or whether they are resolved in favor of or against us or our licensors, we may face costly litigation and diversion of management's attention and resources.
 As a result of these disputes, we may have to develop costly non-infringing technology, or enter into licensing agreements.
 These agreements, if necessary, may be unavailable on terms acceptable to us, if at all, which could seriously harm our business or financial condition.